Orchi1904/FrontendMentor2-ResultsSummary/README.md

 ```
 I could not figure out how to do this in a nice way, so I just created my own Icon component which ultimately allowed the icons to appear as intended.

+**UPDATE:** [@visualdennis](https://www.frontendmentor.io/profile/visualdenniss) on Frontend Mentor helped me with the JSON icon problem.
+I had to move all the icon-svg´s into the public folder, which I tried once before.
+Of course you have to change the icon path in the JSON file after that, which I did before too, but I did not know that ../ already refered to the public folder, so I tried to have a path like "../public/assets/images/icon-verbal.svg" instead of the right path "../assets/images/icon-verbal.svg".
+Such a small mistake can cost you a lot of time sadly.

 Also somehow my solution on Frontend Mentor is not centered in the design comparison, even though it is centered on my live website.
 I guess this is an issue on Frontend Mentor`s platform, as I could not find a solution that is centered in the design comparison.

 ## Author